HieuTruongIT/HieuTruongIT/README.md

 # 👋 Hi there!
-I'm Truong Trong Hieu, but feel free to call me Zeref Dragneel.
+I'm Truong Trong Hieu, but feel free to call me Shinichi.

 Welcome to my GitHub profile!
 I'm a passionate **AI & Data Science** enthusiast with a strong foundation in **Python**, **Go**, **Java**, **C++**, and **R**.
 I specialize in **Machine Learning**, **Deep Learning**, **Natural Language Processing (NLP)**, and **Data Analytics**.
 I enjoy solving complex problems and creating impactful projects in the AI field.
 Let's connect and collaborate on cool projects! 🚀